-- Timescale of the audit The audit of the Council's 2019/20 financial statements has been protracted due to a number of reasons: - As communicated in our Audit Plan, increased audit risks as the result of the Covid-19 pandemic. - As communicated in our Audit Plan, increased audit testing due to the reduced materiality compared to the prior year 2018/19 audit. - Turnover of the Council's key financial personnel multiple times throughout the audit period has increased the time taken to resolve audit queries and agree on amendments to the financial statements. - The number of audit misstatements identified, and also the complexity of adjustments to the financial statements.
-In particular the accounting treatment adopted for Local Enterprise Partnership (LEP) funding as grant income in the draft financial statements. - The current state of the local government audit sector, including increased quality demands from the FRC (as the audit regulator) and the challenge of clearing delayed audits across the sector.
+- ► Timescale of the audit The audit of the Council's 2019/20 financial statements has been protracted for a number of reasons: - ▶ Increased audit risks as the result of the Covid-19 pandemic (as reported in our Audit Plan). - Increased audit testing due to the reduced materiality compared to the prior year 2018/19 audit (as reported in out Audit Plan). - ► Multiple changes in the Council's key financial personnel throughout the audit period.
+This has increased the time taken to resolve audit queries and agree on amendments to the financial statements. - The number of audit misstatements identified and the complexity of adjustments required to the financial statements.
+In particular, the incorrect accounting treatment adopted for Local Enterprise Partnership (LEP) funding as grant income in the draft financial statements. - ► The current challenges in the local government audit sector, including increased quality demands from the FRC (as the audit regulator) and the challenge of clearing delayed audits across the sector. - ► Materiality We updated our planning materiality assessment using the 2019/20 draft statement of accounts.
+Based on our materiality measure of 1% of gross expenditure on the provision of services, we updated our overall materiality assessment to £1.05 million (Audit Plan £1.11 million).
+This results in an updated performance materiality, at 75% of our overall planning materiality, of £0.792 million, and an updated threshold for reporting misstatements of £52,777 (5% of planning materiality). - ▶ Information Produced by the Entity (IPE) We identified an increased risk around the completeness, accuracy, and appropriateness of information produced by the entity due to the inability of the audit team to verify original documents or re-run reports on-site from the Council's systems as a result of Covid restrictions.
+We undertook the following to address this risk: - ▶ Used the screen sharing function of Microsoft Teams to evidence re-running of reports used to generate the IPE we audited; and - ► Agree IPE to scanned documents or other system screenshots.